Graph-based Approximate Message Passing Iterations: State evolution for graph-based AMP iterations

 where the Gaussian fields generalize straightforwardly to $\bZ^{t}_{\overrightarrow{e}} \sim \mathbf{N}(0,\boldsymbol{\kappa}^{t,t}_{\overrightarrow{e}}\otimes\mathbf{I}_{n_w}) \in \mathbb{R}^{n_{w}\times q_{\overrightarrow{e}}}$ for each edge.
 Using these generalized definitions, the above statement of Theorem \ref{thm:graph-AMP} and its proof can be adapted easily.
 We give examples throughout Section \ref{sec:applications}.

 \paragraph{Additional random variables in the non-linearities.} Many inference problems are formulated with a ``planted'' signal, i.e., a ground truth signal parametrizing the function the statistician tries to reconstruct, sometimes called \emph{teacher} in statistical physics.
 This often leads to the dependence of certain non-linearities on additional random variables.
 As long as they appropriately concentrate and are independent on the rest of the problem, they can be treated in straightforward fashion with an additional average in the SE equations as done in \cite{javanmard2013state}, where the summability is reduced to second-order moments conditions due to the separability of the update functions.
-As we will see in Section \ref{sec:applications}, it is not always straightforward to isolate the independent contribution in the teacher which is often generated using the matrices found in the AMP algorithm, effectively introducing a correlation between the matrices and non-linearities.
-The state evolution iterates then become
+However it is not always straightforward to isolate the independent contribution in the teacher which is often generated using the matrices found in the AMP algorithm, effectively introducing a correlation between the matrices and non-linearities.
+In appendix \ref{app:low_rank_pert}, we propose a generic way to deal with such dependencies with two additional results in the form of Lemmas \ref{lemma:spike_SE} and Lemma \ref{lemma:proj_SE}.
+These two lemmas may be combined at will to deal with a wide range of perturbations relevant to inference problems.
+We now give an example of graph to which we apply those results, recovering the full SE equations of \cite{manoel2017multi,aubin2020spiked}: consider any instance of the family of AMP iterations presented in Section \ref{sec:graph-based-amp}, indexed on a given oriented graph $G = (V,E)$, i.e.

-where the average is now over the Gaussian fields and additional $\mathbf{y}_{\overrightarrow{e}}$.
-Examples are given throughout Section \ref{sec:applications} and Appendix \ref{app:under_GAMP}.